RMG Friday: Passages

 Convergence Music and Art Festival

 Kick off Oshawa’s Convergence Music and Art Festival at the RMG!
 The launch party will be taking place at the Gallery on Friday, September 20.
-During the Festival, find us at the ARTBLOCK and at the Family Zone.
+During the Festival on Saturday, September 21, find us at the ARTBLOCK and at the Family Zone.

 RMG Friday: Convergence Launch Party